awsdocs/amazon-cognito-developer-guide/doc_source/apple.md

 To integrate Sign in with Apple with a native iOS application, see [ Implementing User Authentication with Sign in with Apple\. ](https://developer.apple.com/documentation/authenticationservices/implementing_user_authentication_with_sign_in_with_apple)
 To integrate Sign in with Apple in a platform other than native iOS, see [ Sign in with Apple JS\.](https://developer.apple.com/documentation/sign_in_with_apple/sign_in_with_apple_js)

-## Configure the External provider in the Amazon Cognito Federated Identities Console<a name="login-with-apple-configure-provider"></a>
+## Configure the external provider in the Amazon Cognito federated identities console<a name="login-with-apple-configure-provider"></a>

 Use the following procedure to configure your external provider\.